pingcap/community/special-interest-groups/sig-postgresql/roles-and-organization-management.md

 ### Join

-You are welcomed to be a [contributor](../../architecture/README.md#contributor) once one of your PR about `postgresql` is merged.
+You are welcomed to be a [contributor](../../architecture/README.md#contributor) once one of your PR about TiDB for PG is merged.
 To have a discussion with us, just join our slack channel **#sig-postgresql** in [tidbcommunity](https://pingcap.com/tidbslack) slack workspace.

 ### Promotion